TusharPuriGoswami/Git-Demo/README.md

 # Git-Demo
 this is a demo repo
 <br>
-hello new github users (Tushar Git New User)
+hello new github users (Tushar Goswami)